 A sauerkraut recipes round-up that covers the essential ways to enjoy sauerkraut.

-A Few Tips on Sauerkraut as a Recipe Ingredient
+A Few Tips on How to Cook Sauerkraut

 Sauerkraut is made by pickling shredded raw cabbage, hence its name – sour cabbage in direct translation from German (sauer = sour and kraut = cabbage).